 Khun Sa was a Burmese opium lord who received military equipment and training from the Kuomintang and Burmese Army before establishing his own independent territory.
-In the period between 1976-1996 he was the dominant player in the region, but there is more to this man than meets the eye.
-He is interesting because his fate reveals the true ambitions of the CIA in the Indochina theatre, for while his biggest customer was the CIA, his unruliness made him a nuisance.
-It was for this reason the Reagan administration would pronounce him enemy number one in the Golden Triangle, but his problems with the CIA started already in the early1960's.
+In the period between 1976-1996, he was the dominant player in the region, but there is more to this man than meets the eye.
+He is interesting not only because his biggest customer was the CIA but because his ambitions made him a nuisance, and his fate reveals the true ambitions of the CIA in the Indochina theatre.
+It was for this reason that the Reagan administration would pronounce him enemy number one in the Golden Triangle, but his problems with the CIA started in the early 1960's.